ibmappsec/ASVS/README.md

 # Intro
 The OWASP Application Security Verification Standard (ASVS) Project provides a basis for testing web application technical security controls and also provides developers with a list of requirements for secure development. https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project

+# How to implement this standard
+The Application Security Verification Standard defines three security verification levels, with each level increasing in depth.
+* ASVS Level 1 is for low assurance levels, and is completely penetration testable
+* ASVS Level 2 is for applications that contain sensitive data, which requires protection and is the recommended level for most apps
+* ASVS Level 3 is for the most critical applications - applications that perform high value transactions, contain sensitive medical data, or any application that requires the highest level of trust.
+Each ASVS level contains a list of security requirements.
+Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.
 ![ASVL Levels](asvs_levels.png)

 # The Aim Of ASVS?